-In estimating the fair value of portfolio investments, the Company starts with the cost basis of the investment, which includes original issue discount and payment-in-kind ("PIK") income, if any.
+In estimating fair value of portfolio investments, the Company starts with the cost basis of the investment, which includes original issue discount or premium and payment-in-kind ("PIK") income, if any.
 The transaction price is typically the best estimate of fair value at inception.
 When evidence supports a subsequent change to the carrying value from the original transaction price, adjustments are made to reflect the expected fair values.

-As a practical expedient, the Company used the net asset value ("NAV") as the basis for the fair value of its investment in CSLLF for the periods held.
+As a practical expedient, the Company used the net asset value ("NAV") as the basis for the fair value of its investment in CSLLF.
 CSLLF recorded its underlying investments at fair value on a daily basis utilizing pricing information from third-party sources.
+Management may perform model-based analytical valuations in instances where an investment is considered illiquid or for which pricing is not available from third-party sources.

-The valuation methodologies summarized below are utilized by the Company in estimating fair value.
+The following valuation methodologies are utilized by the Company in estimating fair value and are summarized as follows: